Ladvace/WiseMan-DiscordBot/README.md

   - **Gianmarco Cavallo** (ladvace) - [Github Profile](https://github.com/Ladvace)

-### If you have any problems or question/features feel free to contact me! 🔧😃
+### If you have any problems or question feel free to contact me! 🔧😃